lucydot/ChooChoo/paper/paper.md

 At the core of ChooChoo is a Python 3 package ([https://github.com/lucydot/ChooChoo](https://github.com/lucydot/ChooChoo)).
 The package dependencies are the matplotlib Python library for plotting [@Hunter:2007], PyGithub to interact with Github repositories, python-dotenv for reading environment variables and pyyaml for reading and writing yaml files.

 Students and instructors interact with ChooChoo by writing ChooChoo commands in a Github issue thread.
-Github actions are used to process and act on each comment.
-This is done remotely on the Github servers.
-In particular, the actions: (i) parse the comment; (ii) install ChooChoo; (iii) run the ChooChoo command; (iv) update repository and/or issue thread accordingly; (v) update the associated gh-pages site with latest questions, tutorials and/or progress charts.
+Github actions are used to process and respond to each comment.
+This is done remotely on the Github servers and consists of several steps: (i) parse the issue comment; (ii) verify permissions; (iii) install ChooChoo; (iv) run the appropriate ChooChoo command; (v) update repository and/or issue thread; (vi) build and publish the website.
 The ChooChoo configuration files and Github action workflows necessary for this are available in the [ChooChoo-template repository](https://github.com/lucydot/ChooChoo-template).

 Automatic tests are ran in a [dedicated testing repository](https://github.com/choochoo-bot/ChooChoo-testing).
 This is a fork of the ChooChoo-template repo, and is updated daily with any changes made to the upstream repo.
 Once updated, a suite of tests are ran using Github actions.
 The [ChooChoo documentation](https://lucydot.github.io/ChooChoo/) is automatically built and deployed using mkdocs and Github actions.